openebs-archive/openebs-docs/docs/ugndm.md

 <h3><a class="anchor" aria-hidden="true" id="create-blockdevice-CRs-for-partitioned-disks"></a>Create blockdevice CRs for partitioned disks</h3>

 Currently, NDM is not selecting partitioned disks for creating device resource.
-But, you can create blockdevice resource for the partitioned disks manually.
-The following are the steps for the creation of blockdevice resource.
+But, you can create block device resource for the partitioned disks manually.
+The following are the steps for the creation of block device resource.

-1. Download the blockdevice CR YAML for creating the blockdevice CR manually.
-The sample disk CR can be downloaded from [here](<https://raw.githubusercontent.com/openebs/node-disk-manager/master/deploy/crds/openebs_v1alpha1_blockdevice_cr.yaml>).

-2. Modify the downloaded blockdevice CR sample YAML with the partition disk information.
-Following is the sample disk CR YAML.
+1. Create the sample block device CR YAML using the following spec.
+Following is the sample block device CR YAML.

    ```
    apiVersion: openebs.io/v1alpha1